The holiday season is here! But besides the quality family time, festive activities, and giving, this time of year presents a bit of a dilemma…

-- Use 2 cups of fresh or frozen cranberries and add to a medium bowl.
+- Add 2 cups of fresh or frozen cranberries (thawed) to a medium bowl.

-- Stir in 1/2 cup of sugar (this is about two-thirds the amount of sugar that is usually suggested)
+- Stir in 1/2 cup of sugar (this is about two-thirds the sugar in traditional cranberry sauce).

-- Add fresh-squeezed juice of one orange, one tablespoon orange (peel) zest, and one teaspoon cinnamon.
+- Add the freshly-squeezed juice of one orange, one tablespoon of grated orange zest (peel), and one teaspoon of cinnamon.

-- Then transfer to a pot and cook over low heat until the sugar dissolves — about 10 minutes.
+- Transfer your mixture to a pot and cook over low heat until the sugar dissolves — about 10 minutes.

-- Then increase your heat to medium until cranberries start to break down — about another 10 minutes.
+- Increase the heat to medium and continue cooking until the cranberries start to break down — about another 10 minutes.

-- Reduce heat to low and keep stirring for ~5 minutes.
-Taste your sauce and adjust taste accordingly (salt, pepper, more cinnamon or orange).
+- Reduce the heat to low and keep stirring for about 5 minutes.
+Taste your sauce and add extra salt, pepper, cinnamon, or orange zest, if you like.

-Quinoa works well along with traditional ingredients.
-These include chopped celery, onion, mushrooms and apple, dried cranberries, poultry seasoning, chicken broth, walnuts, garlic, and pinches of cinnamon and ground allspice.
+Quinoa works well with traditional stuffing ingredients like chopped celery, onion, mushrooms, apple, dried cranberries, poultry seasoning, chicken broth, walnuts, garlic, and pinches of cinnamon and ground allspice.
 So you can experiment with your favorite flavors to make a stuffing your guests are sure to enjoy!

-Gravies are traditionally made with fat drippings from the cooking pan, as you know.
-But a healthier version cuts the amount of dripping in half and adds chicken stock to replace it.
+Gravies are traditionally made with fat drippings from the cooking pan.
+But by using a chicken stock, you can cut the amount of drippings in half without sacrificing the flavor!

-- Sautee the stock and drippings with whole grain flour instead of white flour or cornstarch to thicken the gravy.
-Crushed flaxseeds also thicken gravy well.
+- Sauté the stock and drippings with whole-grain flour instead of white flour or cornstarch to thicken the gravy.
+Crushed flax seeds also thicken gravy well.

 Make this holiday favorite just as mouth-watering without using the marshmallows or sugar.

 - Roast maple-glazed red garnet sweet potatoes (often mistakenly called yams) at 350 degrees F (175 degrees C) until tender.

-- To intensify the natural sweetness, cut them into one-inch pieces, lightly coat with virgin olive oil, and roast them.
+- To intensify the natural sweetness, cut your sweet potatoes into one-inch pieces, and lightly coat with virgin olive oil, before you roast them.

-- Then add two tablespoons maple syrup, one tablespoon organic butter, orange juice, vanilla, Himalayan sea salt, pepper, cinnamon, and nutmeg.
+- Add the maple syrup, organic butter, orange juice, vanilla, Himalayan sea salt, pepper, cinnamon, and nutmeg.